 Williamsburg Walking Food Tour

-Williamsburg, Virginia was the second designated colony capital after Jamestown burned down.
+Williamsburg, Virginia was the second designated colony capital after Jamestown burned down and offers plenty of culinary tour options.
 It is one of the most interesting places to visit because of the area's rich history.
 On the Williamsburg Food Tour, there is double the fun.
 Not only does the group learn about a part of the history of the old brick town, but there is also great food involved!

 This tour includes visits to and samplings at seven of the eight following locations (subject to change):